GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/cas.md

 # CAS
 ## Overview
 The Central Authentication Service (CAS) is a single sign-on protocol for the web.
 Its purpose is to permit a user to access multiple applications while providing their credentials (such as userid and password) only once while allowing applications to authenticate users without gaining access to those credentials, such as a password.
-The name CAS also refers to a software package that implements this protocol, which recently become a part of Shibboleth IdP v3 package.
-As Gluu CE includes Shibboleth to support for SAML protocol flows, it incorporates all CAS-related functionality that comes with it.
+The name CAS also refers to a software package that implements this protocol, which recently has become a part of Shibboleth IdP v3 package.
+As Gluu CE includes Shibboleth to add support for SAML protocol flows, it incorporates all CAS-related functionality that comes with it.
 The most recent version of CAS protocol is 3.
-Shibboleth support most of the [CAS protocol v2 specification](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html), including attribute release and CAS proxy support.
+Shibboleth supports most of the [CAS protocol v2 specification](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html), including attribute release and CAS proxy support.

 Nowdays CAS is hardly the most advanced and agile SSO protocol.
 Unless you've got a legacy software or pre-existing infrastracture in your network which revolves around it, chances are high there are much better solutions at hand.

-Refer to these five considerations to determine which protocol to use for single sign-on (SSO):
+Please refer to these five considerations to determine which protocol to use for single sign-on (SSO):

 - If you have an application that already supports SAML, use SAML.